sprtd/real-estate-marketplace/README.md

 # Description

 > In this project, ERC-721 tokenized representation of  title properties were minted.
-Priority to minting, property ownership is verfied using zk-SNARKs, a verification system  created to prove property title ownership without revealing that specific information on the property.
+Prior to minting, property ownership is verfied using zokrates, a zkSNARKS framework to prove property title ownership without revealing that details about the property being vetted.
 Following token verification, it was listed on OpenSea marketplace.

 ## Token